 Why does Tylenol make me sleepy?

 Pure Tylenol (acetaminophen) usually does not cause drowsiness.
-If you feel sleepy, you might be taking a multi-symptom cold or flu medication that contains acetaminophen plus an antihistamine (like Benadryl), which causes sleepiness.
+If you feel sleepy after taking Tylenol, check your medicine.
+It might be a cold or flu product that also has an antihistamine, such as Benadryl.

 What are the disadvantages of Tylenol?